dagbjorn/microcoffeeonkube/README.md

 :bulb: The keystore properties are specified in `application.properties` of each microservice using the `microcoffeeonkube-certificates` artifact.

 ### Build the microservices
 Use Maven to build each microservice in turn.
-(The Spring Boot applications only.)
+(Spring Boot applications only.)

 :exclamation: Just remember that Minikube must be running for building the Docker images successfully.

-In `microcoffeeonkube-location`, `microcoffeeonkube-order`, `microcoffeeonkube-creditrating` and `microcoffeeonkube-gui`, run:
+In `microcoffeeonkube-creditrating`, `microcoffeeonkube-location`, `microcoffeeonkube-order` and `microcoffeeonkube-gui`, run:

     mvn clean package docker:build